cam-peck/cam-peck/README.md

-# Howdy!
+# Howdy! 👋

 I'm Cameron, a web developer that recently finished LearningFuze's full-time immersive bootcamp.

+##  💬 About Me

-My first (and current) home is in Indianapolis, but a large part of my heart belongs to Kobe, Japan after staying there for ~4 years.
-I really like working with React & D3, and am currently working on wrapping my mind around React hooks -- particularly `useEffect`.
-When I'm not working at the computer, I'm either practicing Debussey's Arabesque #2 or playing an RPG on Nintendo Switch.
+- 🏠  I currently live in Indianapolis, but a large part of my heart belongs to Kobe, Japan after staying there for ~4 years.
+- 🧠  I'm currently working to understand React hooks -- particularly `useEffect`.
+- ⛱️  When I'm not working at the computer, I'm either practicing Debussey's Arabesque #2 🎹 or playing on my Nintendo Switch 🎮.

-## Technologies & Tools
+## 💿 Technologies & Tools

 <div class="tech" align=left>
   <img src="https://img.shields.io/badge/-HTML5-red?logo=html5&logoColor=white" alt="html5"/>